Shivam7-1/Demonstration/README.md

               }
 Description on Abstration
 ****Abstrations
-Principle: It select Specific Type Of data And Hide Other Things
+Principle: It select Specific Type Of data And Hide Other Things.

-Advantage:1.
+Advantage: 1.
 We can do more coding with Writing less code
-          2.Avoids code duplication and increases reusability
+           2. Avoids code duplication and increases reusability